EasyVR/easyvr-demo-ios/README.md

 Just follow our simple instruction and upload your VR images, you only need to change one line of code in this repository to have an VR application.

 # How to apply your own VR
-Go to subscribe our VR content building service: https://www.360easyvr.com/signup.
+Subscribe to our VR content building service: https://www.360easyvr.com/signup.

 Check out the tutorial video to know how to create a VR content in Youtube: https://youtu.be/Bu-5xh3s_sM

-After you subscribe EasyVR, you should follow the youtube tutorial to create the VR content.
+After you subscribe to EasyVR, you should follow the youtube tutorial to create the VR content.
 You could click to share and copy the link, for example, https://www.360easyvr.com/gallery/vrview/359.

 Change the link to https://www.360easyvr.com/vr/359 and then replace the below line in the `ViewController.swift` file
 ```SWIFT